iOS SDK Setup

 If you activate the prompt by accident, you can switch back to debugging your app in Xcode (next to the Play button).

-1.5 In the project navigator, select the project directory and select the NotificationServiceExtension target in the targets list.
+1.5 In the project navigator, select the project, then select the NotificationServiceExtension target from the targets list.

 import UserNotifications